-Updated with new information & best practices September 2017
+Updated with new information & best practices in February 2018

-Updated with new information & best practices September 2017
+Updated with new information & best practices in February 2018

 Before you can launch effective retail marketing campaigns, you need to have a few things ironed out to ensure you’re getting the highest possible return on investment for your efforts.
 You can have the best marketing campaign in the world but if you’re targeting the wrong users, it’s sure to be a flop.
 So how do you ensure you’re attracting high value users to your app in order to set your campaigns up for success?